V(ouch!)ers hurt our public schools and raid taxpayer coffers

-- Permit taxpayer subsidy of well-to-do students, such as occurs in Arizona (varying by state).
+- Permit taxpayer subsidy of well-to-do students, such as occurs in Arizona and Louisiana (varying by state).

-Already 17 states off er some type of scholarship tax credit, according to the National Conference of State Legislatures.25 Other schemes include direct public tax credits or deductions for families with a child attending a private school, and education savings account that may be used to pay for private or religious school tuition, or even make all gains free from federal taxation.
+Already 21 states offer some type of scholarship tax credit.27 Other schemes include direct public tax credits or deductions for families with a child attending a private school, education savings accounts (ESAs) that may be used to pay for private or religious school tuition, or even making all ESA gains free from federal taxation.
 ESAs place taxpayer funds into private savings accounts that can be used for private school tuition or other qualifying expenses, which vary from state to state but are both costly and susceptible to abuse.

 Protecting states’ rights

 Decisions on education funding and policy have traditionally been left to state and local governments.
-The Trump proposals would involve massive federal interference in state and local governments.
+The pending federal voucher bills would involve massive federal interference in state and local governments.
 Many state constitutions wisely prohibit the state from providing aid to religious schools.
 Federal voucher legislation must not infringe on these state constitutional protections.